eveyunikaelira-ai/TeleportationSoftware/README.md

 - **reference_samples.txt** — optional text file you provide with consented example lines to steer the tone.

 ## Powering on your portal
-1. Sit at the portal desk (pictured above in spirit) and flip the main toggle: _"Start by turning it on."_
+1. Sit at the portal desk and flip the main toggle: _"Start by turning it on."_
 2. Confirm the status lights glow soft neon; imagine the humming cables syncing to your creativity.
 3. Open a terminal on the portal console.